 About this report

-To produce this report, ICMR have developed proprietary analyses drawn from desktop research on both local and global venture capital markets, and other private markets, based on the industry’s leading sources of data.
+The full in-depth report was submitted as a proprietary report to the SC and the publicly available version is an abstract of said report.
+To produce this report, ICMR has developed analyses drawn from desktop research on both local and global venture capital markets, and other private markets, based on the industry’s leading sources of data.
 We also conducted dialogues and follow-on semi-structured interviews with executives at Malaysia’s public VC and private VCs, entrepreneurs, equity crowdfunding operators, as well as some of the region’s largest and influential corporate venture capitals, general partners and limited partners.
 In addition, this study was supported with data, insights and feedback from the SC.

 As part of our engagement process, we expanded our interviews to include some private equity (PE) firms operating in Malaysia, which share very similar characteristics to VC, but with a different focus of investment and set of opportunities and challenges.
 Hence, for the purpose of this specific study, ICMR have excluded all later stage PE related investments; more as a reflection of the complexity of the field of general study of private markets investing.